ryogrid/articles/skiplist_en.md

   - Get
     - Basically, the I/F of the entry acquisition provided by the node indicated by the return value **foundNode** is called and the result is returned
       - Search within the node by binary search (the same applies to other operations)
-      - (The same applies to other operations) There may be cases where no entry exists which has key specified key matches with
+      - (The same applies to other operations) There may be cases where no entry exists which has key matches witch specified key
-    - PageManager::UnpinPage is called with the node indicated by **foundNode** as the argument after the last access, and in addition, the R-lock is released
+      - When acces is fineshed, the R-lock is released and PageManager::UnpinPage is called (dirty flag=false)
   - Insert
     - Basically, it only calls the I/F for adding an entry provided by the node indicated by the return value **foundNode** and returns the result as the return value
       - However, unlike the sequential version, there are cases where the operation fails, so an additional return value is required to tell the caller that a retry is necessary